m3lcy/Enterprise-Network/README.md

 **Robust Security and Flexible Network Management** <br/>
 The use of **STP**, **ACLs**, **VTP (VLAN Trunking Protocol)**, and **SSH (Secure Shell)** ensures that both security and management capabilities are tightly controlled.
 These technologies help secure internal traffic, prevent unauthorized access, and maintain strict controls on configuration management.
 By incorporating **NAT** and firewall protections, the security of critical AI model data is ensured while allowing for controlled external access where necessary. <br/>

+**Port security** complements these measures by preventing unauthorized devices from connecting to access interfaces in critical areas, such as the Compute VLAN or Management VLAN, without needing configuration for every VLAN individually. <br/>

 The dynamic routing protocols, including **OSPF** and **RIP**, ensure that routing information is automatically updated, supporting the redundancy and fault tolerance required for a globally distributed infrastructure.
 The network is resilient, capable of adjusting to topology changes and handling high-availability scenarios seamlessly, ensuring AI workloads continue to function without disruption. <br/>

 **Future-Proofed and Scalable Architecture** <br/>
 Designed with scalability in mind, this network is prepared for future growth, ensuring that as the demand for AI research and computational resources grows, the infrastructure can grow seamlessly.
-By designing the network with VLAN segmentation, distributed routing and loop-prevention mechanisms, the network can evolve to handle even larger datasets and AI models without compromising performance. <br/>
+By designing the network with VLAN segmentation, distributed routing, loop-prevention mechanisms, and security policies like port security, the network can evolve to handle even larger datasets and AI models without compromising performance. <br/>

 The infrastructure is adaptable to the rapidly changing landscape of AI, ensuring it is always ready to meet the demands of new projects, additional research teams, and larger-scale models. <br/>